7 Mistakes You Shouldn’t Make as a New Food Blogger

 - Is the theme made for food bloggers?
 Food blogging is very different than other types of blogging and choosing a theme made for recipe bloggers can save you time (and money) by eliminating the need to hire developers to add things like recipe indexes and other food blog features you may want to include on your site.
 While you can absolutely use a non-food blog theme for your site, using a theme made for food bloggers will save you time and hassle.

 Want to see food blog specific designs?
 I highly recommend Feast Design Co, the only food blog-specific designers out there (they also only design for the Genesis Framework, which is a solid theme framework that a majority of food bloggers use).
+I also like 17th Avenue Designs and Restored316 Designs for Genesis-ready child themes.

 Choose an SEO-friendly design